With Treatment

 Services provided:

-Encompass Health Services Page Outpatient is an inpatient rehab facility in Page, Arizona that is situated in the 86040 zip code.
-Encompass Health Services Page Outpatient provides individual counseling, employment counseling and training and HIV and AIDS support.
-It includes regular outpatient treatment, intensive outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+Encompass Health Services Page Outpatient is a residential treatment center in Page, AZ that is located in the 86040 zip code.
+Encompass Health Services Page Outpatient offers hepatitis education, counseling and support, individual counseling services and vocational training.
+It includes outpatient methadone/buprenorphine or naltrexone treatment, outpatient rehab and regular outpatient treatment.

 Address: 463 South Lake Powell Boulevard, Page, AZ 86040 in Coconino County